RetroPie/RetroPie-Docs/docs/First-Installation.md

 Once you have downloaded your SD card image you need to extract it using a program such as [7-Zip](http://www.7-zip.org/).
 You will extract the downloaded **.gz** file and the extracted file will be a **.img** file.

-### Install 3.0 Image on SD Card
+### Install RetroPie Image on SD Card

-To install the RetroPie 3.0 SD image on your MicroSD card.
+To install the RetroPie 3.x SD image on your MicroSD card.
 (You may need a MicroSD card reader to plug it into your computer)

 1. For Windows you can use a program called [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/)
 2. For mac you can use [Apple Pi Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/)